joshlk/robotchinwag.com/_posts/2024-11-08-gradient-of-matrix-multiplicationin-deep-learning.md

 $$

-We can then substitute the previous expression and simpyfy it using the rules of index notation:
+We can then substitute the previous expression and simplify it using the rules of index notation:

 $$